yixinzou/yixinzou.github.io/group.md

 <h3>Apply to me individually</h3>

-If you are interested in working with me in particular independent of the programs mentioned above, please email me with the following information:
+If you are interested in working with me in particular (independent of the programs mentioned above), please email me with the following information:

 <ul>
 <li>Briefly introduce yourself, such as your educational background and research experiences</li>